How to migrate a cluster

 Prerequisites

-• Have the passwords from your previous cluster
+• Passwords from your previous cluster

-Manage cluster passwords
+Set cluster passwords

 When you restore a backup from an old cluster, it will restore the password from the previous cluster to your current cluster.